web analytics

 … Phewwwwwwwwww… In total there are 10 more cases tagged with mine… Hehe… Mine got tagged to them…

 Since I was not aware about this case until March 2024, I could not participate in the case proceedings virtually.
 Considering that my original WP at AP High Court is no longer relevant, I stopped pursuing it before APHC.
-I less headache.
+One less headache.

 2023-Oct-17